-Whiteboard explainer videos use hand-drawn illustrations and animations to convey complex and abstract ideas in an entertaining and engaging way.
+Whiteboard explainer videos use illustrations, animation, and voiceover narration to convey complex and abstract ideas in an entertaining and engaging way.
 In this day of smartphones and social media, attention is the new “currency”, and explainer videos are a great way to stand out and hold a viewers attention long enough to unpack the details of your product or service.

 For me they are a lot of fun to create because they combine a number of disciplines that I enjoy, including script writing, storyboarding, drawing, illustrating, and video production.
 All of my explainer videos use hand-drawn illustrations and not “library” or pre-drawn images.
 I feel that custom, bespoke videos are more effective, as you can create the visuals that best compliment the narration rather than searching for ones that are merely close enough.

 It’s not always easy to describe to people what my style of whiteboard explainer video is like.
 So, I figured I’d create a whiteboard explainer video ABOUT my whiteboard explainer videos.
 This gives you a feel for how I approach creating my whiteboard explainer videos AND what a finished one looks like.

 Here is a recent series of whiteboard explainer videos I completed about annuities for an investment company.
-The agency I worked with provided a script and “visual cues/suggestions” to start with.
-From there we collaborated on changes and improvements to get a final script and storyboard.
-They arranged the background music and the voice artist.
-I combined all of this with custom illustrations to create the final explainer video.
+The agency I worked with provided the scripts and “visual cues/suggestions” to start with for each video.
+From there we collaborated on changes and improvements to get final scripts and storyboards.
+They arranged the background music and the voice artists.
+I combined all of this with custom illustrations to create each of the final explainer videos.